surfingoldelephant/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Security/About/about_Certificate_Provider.md

 Set-Location Cert:
 ```

-You can also work with the certificate provider from any other PowerShell
+You can also work with the Certificate provider from any other PowerShell
 drive.
 To reference an alias from another location, use the `Cert:` drive name
 in the path.